flasnel-studio/periodia-privacy-policy/index.md

 ### Google Firebase Suite:
 - **Firebase Authentication:** User authentication via Google Sign-In
-- **Local SQLite Storage:** Secure local storage for all your menstrual cycle data
+- **Local SQLite Storage:** Secure local storage for all your menstrual cycle data (no cloud upload)
-- **Firebase Analytics:** App usage analysis (explicit consent required, can be disabled anytime)
+- **Firebase Analytics:** App usage analysis (explicit consent required during onboarding, can be disabled anytime)
 - **Firebase Cloud Messaging:** Period and fertility notification delivery
+- **Firebase Remote Config:** Feature configuration and app settings

 ### Google Services:
 - **Google Sign-In:** Secure authentication using your Google account
 - **Google Play Services:** Core Android services for app functionality
+- **Google Mobile Ads:** Advertisement delivery with production AdMob integration

+### Data Processing Locations:
+Your sensitive health data remains exclusively on your device.
+However, the following data may be processed by Google services:
+- Authentication tokens (Google Sign-In)
+- Push notification tokens (Firebase Cloud Messaging)
+- Anonymous analytics data (only if consented, Firebase Analytics)
+- Advertisement data (Google AdMob production environment)

-**Important:** Your health data is stored locally on your device and is NOT uploaded to any cloud servers.
-We do not share your personal health data with any third parties.
+**CRITICAL:** Your personal menstrual cycle data, symptoms, moods, and health information are stored ONLY on your device using SQLite database with Android secure storage.
+This data is never uploaded to any cloud servers or shared with third parties.

 **Google Privacy Policy:** https://policies.google.com/privacy